YoniMey/HoleFilling/README.md

     args[3] - z
     args[4] - epsilon
     args[5] - boundary type - 8 or 4.
-    args[6] - "original" for the original calculation. "other" for my calculation.
+    args[6] - 1 for the original calculation, 2 for my calculation and 3 for the bonus calculation.
 ```
 * In case that the library install dosen't work I add a combine project with both the app and the library classes.
 ## assumption